-But I moved out to my husband’s farm and was forced to face my seed starting fears head on.
-It turns out that seed starting is really not that difficult.
+But I moved out to my husband’s farm and was forced to face my seed starting fears head-on.
+And it turns out that seed starting is really not that difficult.
 You can do it, and I’ll show you how.

 Step One: Gather seed starting supplies

 1.Seed starting mix

 Germinating mix is usually available at garden centers, but can be hard to find if it’s not early spring.
 Learn to make your own seed starting mix in my book, Seed Starting For Beginners.

-For a home gardener, I like this seed starting kit which includes the plastic cells, a tray they sit in, and the dome which traps heat and moisture.
-Here is seed starting kit that includes all of that plus a heat mat which I will talk later in this post.
+For a home gardener, the best seed starting kit includes the plastic cells, a tray they sit in, and the dome which traps heat and moisture.
+Here is a good option that includes all of that plus a heat mat which I will talk later in this post.

 This is not the time for the cute labels.
 You’ll use something prettier when you plant it out.

 Check out these great ideas for garden markers to use in your vegetable garden.

 Unless you’re only planting one variety or one type of plant, you won’t remember what was planted where if you don’t label your seed starting tray.